The Harmonic Processions Theory

 4. Is It a Chord or a Scale?

-5. Note, Pitch, and Pitch Class
+5. Note and Pitch

 6. Enharmonic Equivalence